 - In the USM Anywhere Sensor Name text box, enter a name for the sensor.
 This is usually the same as the stack name.

 - In the Key Name list, select the key pair that allows SSH connections to the sensor.
+See AWS documentation, Create or import a key pair for more information.

 - In the Traffic Mirroring Mode list, select Yes to deploy a sensor ready for VPC traffic mirroring, or select No to deploy a sensor without those additional considerations.